Purity for flat cohomology: Absolute cohomological purity for flat cohomology

 Purity in algebraic and arithmetic geometry is the phenomenon of various invariants of schemes being insensitive to removing closed subsets of large enough codimension, perhaps the most basic instance being the Hartogs' extension principle in complex geometry.
 Our main goal is to exhibit purity in the context of flat cohomology, more precisely, to show that on Noetherian schemes with complete intersection singularities, flat cohomology classes with coefficients in commutative, finite, flat group schemes extend uniquely over closed subsets of sufficiently large codimension.
 In its key local case, this amounts to the following vanishing (see \Cref{P-d-pf} for a general global statement).

-\begin{thm-tweak}[Theorems~\ref{main-pf} and \ref{thm:main-pf-regular}] For a Noetherian local ring $(R, \fm)$ that is a complete intersection\footnote{Recall that $(R, \fm)$ is a \emph{complete intersection} if its completion is a quotient of a regular ring by a regular sequence.} and a commutative, finite, flat $R$-group scheme $G$, we have
+\bthm[Theorems~\ref{main-pf} and \ref{thm:main-pf-regular}] For a Noetherian local ring $(R, \fm)$ that is a complete intersection\footnote{Recall that $(R, \fm)$ is a \emph{complete intersection} if its completion is a quotient of a regular ring by a regular sequence.} and a commutative, finite, flat $R$-group scheme $G$,